 BruinCare offers student pre-paid access to the Arthur Ashe Student Health & Wellness Center on campus.
-The cost is $75 and cannot be waived.
+The cost is $90 and cannot be waived.
 Services include doctor and nurse visits, lab testing, filling of pharmaceutical prescriptions, X-rays.
-For more information on the services available, please visit the Ashe Center website at http://www.studenthealth.ucla.edu/default.aspx.
+For more information on the services available, please click here.

 Will there be an orientation meeting?

-Upon completion of your registration, you will be prompted to complete the iSTART online orientation prior to your arrival. iSTART will not only answer many of your questions about housing, enrollment, and life at UCLA, it will offer useful advice for getting around Los Angeles and adjusting to American Culture.
+Prior to your arrival at UCLA, you will be prompted to complete the iSTART online orientation. iSTART will not only answer many of your questions about housing, enrollment, and life at UCLA, it will offer useful advice for getting around Los Angeles and adjusting to American Culture.

 Can I travel to Canada or Mexico?

-Yes, BUT If you plan to travel outside of the U.S., you must meet with an advisor two weeks before you plan to leave, in order to have your I-20 signed.
-The adviser will review your enrollment, I-20 and passport to make sure that you will be allowed to re-enter the U.S. Travel signatures will not be given after the end of the session.
+Yes, BUT if you plan to travel outside of the U.S., you must meet with a DCISS advisor two weeks before you plan to leave, in order to have your I-20 signed.
+The advisor will review your enrollment, I-20 and passport to make sure that you will be allowed to re-enter the U.S. Travel signatures will not be given after the end of the session.
 All traveling outside of the United States should be done prior to completion of study.

-Do I need to submit my transcript, SAT, or TOEFL scores to UCLA Summer Sessions?
+Do I need to submit my transcript, SAT, and TOEFL scores to UCLA Summer Sessions?

-* Citizens of the UK, Australia, New Zealand and Canada are exempted from English Proficiency requirements.
+* Citizens of the UK, Australia, New Zealand, Ireland, Singapore and Canada are exempted from English Proficiency requirements.

-I haven’t taken the TOEFL or IELTS exam, can I still attend UCLA Summer Sessions?
+I have not taken the English proficiency exam, can I still attend UCLA Summer Sessions?

-I am an International Baccalaureate (IB) student; do I need to take the TOEFL?
+I am an International Baccalaureate (ID) student; do I need to take the TOEFL?

 No. A copy of your transcript or a verification of enrollment from your school will be sufficient proof of your English proficiency.